Node js event driven architecture

 What is the Node js event?

 This node js tutorial explains the event-driven architecture for concurrent processing.
 Node Js have an Event loop architecture.
-When a node js program receives an API or Message, an event is emitted and the corresponding event handler captures the event.
+When a node js program receives an API or Message, an event is emitted, and the corresponding event handler captures the event.

 The APIs in node js are non-blocking in nature.
-Nonblocking APIs are the functions when called from a program, the calling program does not need to wait to execute the API fully, before calling any other function or API.
-When a non-blocking API, completes, it emits an event. event handler function can be specified along with an API call.
-For example, to access a database query, if the call is blocking, all processing stops, but API is non-blocking, query keeps executing and node js loop again wait for events.
-When the query completes, an event is received.
+Nonblocking APIs are the functions when called from a program.
+The calling program does not need to wait to execute the API fully before calling any other function or API.
+When a nonblocking API completes, it emits an event.
+The event handler function can be specified along with an API call.

 Node Js HTTP Server Example: